ceph-korea/ceph-korean-doc/ceph-korean-doc/rados/index.rst

  Ceph Storage Cluster
 ======================

-The :term:`Ceph Storage Cluster` is the foundation for all Ceph deployments.
+The :term:`Ceph 스토리지 클러스터` is the foundation for all Ceph deployments.
 Based upon :abbr:`RADOS (Reliable Autonomic Distributed Object Store)`, Ceph Storage Clusters consist of two types of daemons: a :term:`Ceph OSD Daemon` (OSD) stores data as objects on a storage node; and a :term:`Ceph Monitor` (MON)